CheyQ27/Grocery-Sales/README.md

-#Beijing Housing Predictions base on community average income and current housing market
+# Beijing Housing Predictions base on community average income and current housing market
 ##Throughout this project I will be exploring and visualizing the positive correlation between housing prices and community income.
 **Cheyenne Quann**:
 ### Business problem: How can we predict where the highest priced listings will present themselves as to increase our monthly commission as an agency
-ata:
+### Data:
 The data used to make my analysis is /content/drive/MyDrive/Coding Dojo/DataSets/200khouses.csv This dataset contains all pertinent information about Beijing's housing market, coordinates of each house and the average incomes of every community present in the dataset
   Methods: